 The purpose of this site is to present Bossuet in English in an accessible format.
 Most of the translations are my own; some are not.
 I also feature pieces of mine which are related to Bossuet’s work and theology.

-His works, as now available, are as follows, linking to the starting instalment or the link page, the later ones are linked there:
+His works, as now available, are as follows, linking to the starting installment or the link page, the later ones are linked there:

 - Elevations on the Mysteries (the centrepiece of the site)

-- History of the Variations of the Protestant Churches
+- History of the Variations of the Protestant Churches, Vol. 1

 - Reflections on “the Sacred Pledge of the Eucharist.”
-A favourite topic of Bossuet’s, and ours too
+A favorite topic of Bossuet’s, and ours too